suffolklibraries/lgc/content/collections/events/christmas-carol-18-12.md

     content:
       -
         type: text
-        text: 'The Society monthly face-to-face meetings are a wonderful opportunity to socialise, catch up on community and Society news and to learn something new from one of our range of fascinating speakers!'
+        text: 'The reading, to music, will follow Christmas carols, both performed by Jamie Cunliffe.
+Mince Pies, Hot Chocolate and Mulled Wine will be available from our cafe/bar.'
   -
     type: paragraph
     attrs: